apollographql/apollo-server/packages/apollo-server-defer/README.md

 - _Not on the critical path for interactivity._ This includes loading the comments section of a blog post, or the number of claps received.
 - _Expensive to send._ Even if the field may resolve quickly (ready in memory), users might still choose to defer it if the cost of transport is too expensive.

+This approach has been used internally at Facebook (see [Lee Byron's 2016 talk](https://youtu.be/ViXL0YQnioU?t=9m4s)), and the concept had generated alot of interest within the GraphQL community since.
+But until now, there was no way for people to actually use it.

+At Apollo, we are committed to providing the best developer experience throughout your GraphQL journey.
+With Apollo Server and Client, we see this as a unique opportunity to bake in first class support for advanced features like @defer.

 #### Use Cases

 ```graphql